ArmyAntSEC/GGGT/MMMT_eng_raw.md

 Read the following:

-_Except for inside the dream sequences, the ghosts are, frustratingly enough, limited in their interaction with the living.
+_Outside the dream sequences the ghosts are, frustratingly enough, limited in their interaction with the living.
 They can whisper and try to influence, or even occasionally scream out loud, but the living do not always hear and often misinterpret.
-In general, they can also perform physical acts if these represent something non-physical.
+In general, chorst can also perform physical acts if these represent something non-physical.
 Examples: Put pressure on someones shoulders.
 Support someone.
 Beat a rhythm on someones chest to increase or decrease their heart-rate.
 The exception is eating and drinking which the ghosts can do freely at any time._

 _The ghosts can also interact and speak freely with each other.
-They have complex relationships between themselves and very much enjoy commenting how both the living and the dead react to situations._
+They have complex relationships between themselves and very much enjoy commenting on the actions of both the living and the dead._

-_In this larp silence is important.
+_This is a larp there silence is important.
 Very important.
-The living characters must include silence as a natural part of their way of interacting with each other.
+The living characters must include silence as a natural part of the way they interact with each other.
 Otherwise the ghosts will have a hard time getting heard.
-Before you say something, feel free to take a long and deep breath._
+Before you say something, feel free to take a long and deep breath, in case a ghost wants to say anything._

 ## Optional preparation
-Play the following test scene to get a feeling for how ghosts can work on a larp.
+Play the following test scene to get a feeling for how ghosts can work in a larp.
 Let two of the living characters play maffia leaders who have challenged each other to Russian roulette [^6].

 They each sit quietly in a chair, facing each other with a single gun between them (Any item can substitute).
 They send the gun back and forth and pull the trigger each time.
 Each time they raise the gun to their head they can die.